blackberry/WebWorks-Community-APIs/BB10-Cordova/thumbnail/README.md

 ## How To Install The Plugin

 1. Clone the repo to your local machine
-2. While having the directory of the project you wish to install the plugin to as your current working directory, run:
+2. While having the directory of the project you wish to install the plugin to as your current working directory, run in command line:

 	cordova plugin add "directory of cloned plugin"\plugin

 	or

-	webworks plugin add <"directory of cloned plugin"\plugin
+	webworks plugin add "directory of cloned plugin"\plugin

 ## Summary